opensearch-project/documentation-website/CONTRIBUTING.md

 1. In your fork on GitHub, navigate to the file that you want to change.

-1. In the upper-right corner, select the dropdown with the pencil icon and edit the file.
+1. In the upper-right corner, select the pencil icon and edit the file.

 1. In the upper-right corner, select **Commit changes...***.
 Enter the commit message and optional description and select **Create a new branch for this commit and start a pull request**.